 Students may also make appointments with Career Center staff via Handshake.
-Please see the link below for directions on how to make an appointment; then, book an appointment with the “Make An Appointment!” link.
+Please see the link below for directions on how to make an appointment.

 The Career Center encourages students to use Handshake (free of charge) for guidance in locating internships and jobs from an array of industries seeking many majors.
 Students can access Handshake via the student portal (the same location for Blackboard access).

-The more relevant information students list on Handshake profiles— including uploading a current resume and listing key words that impress prospective employers— the better opportunities students have of finding job openings.
+The more relevant information included on Handshake profiles— including uploading a current resume and listing key words that impress prospective employers— the better opportunities students have of finding job openings.
 Career Development can assist students in updating Handshake profiles so that they are professional and targeted to specific employers.